-Precautions for safe handling Safe handling Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs.
-Use in a well-ventilated area.
+Precautions for safe handling

+Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs. ► Use in a well-ventilated area.
 Prevent concentration in hollows and sumps.
 DO NOT enter confined spaces until atmosphere has been checked.
 DO NOT allow material to contact humans, exposed food or food utensils.
 Avoid contact with incompatible materials.
-When handling, DO NOT eat, drink or smoke.
+Safe handling When handling, DO NOT eat, drink or smoke.
 Keep containers securely sealed when not in use.
-Avoid physical damage to contariers.
+Avoid physical damage to containers.
 Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
 Launder contaminated clothing before re-use.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
 Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-Other information Store between 5 and 25 deg.
-C. Do not store in direct sunlight.
-Conditions for safe storag Store in a dry and well ventilated-area, away from heat and sunlight.
-Suitable container DO NOT repack.
-Use containers supplied by manufacturer only.
-Check that containers are clearly labelled and free from leaks Storage incompatibility None known
+Store between 5 and 25 deg.
+C. Other information Do not store in direct sunlight.
+Store in a dry and well ventilated-area, away from heat and sunlight.